vtao1989/blog/_pages/teaching.md

 ## 12-644/94-893 Introduction to Transportation Systems Analysis (Graduate course)

 > This course covers fundamentals of planning and operation of roadway transportation.
-Topics covered include basic traffic flow theory, traffic signal design and evaluation, transportation planning, pricing of transportation systems, and basic data analytics techniques.
+Topics covered include basic traffic flow theory, traffic signal design and evaluation, transportation planning, transit planning, and basic data analytics techniques.
 The objective is to develop the capability to:
 - understand the principles of transportation planning and system management
 - analyze transportation systems with emerging mobility data
 - apply methodologies to solve transportation system problems and develop management strategies/policies.